bright100/SomePythonPrograms/README.md

 SOME PYTHON PROGRAMS

-  This are some python programs that perform some basic tasks and implement some basic Data Structures and Algorithms
+  These are some python programs that perform some basic tasks and implement some basic Data Structures and Algorithms